 Ranibizumab is used for:

-Treating neovascular (wet) age-related macular degeneration (AMD).
-It is also used for treating a type of eye problem known as macular edema that is caused by certain problems (eg, diabetes, retinal vein occlusion [RVO]).
+Treating macular degeneration.
+It is also used to treat a type of eye problem known as macular edema.
+It is also used to treat certain eye problems caused by diabetes.
 It may also be used for other conditions as determined by your doctor.

 Ranibizumab is a selective vascular endothelial growth factor (VEGF) antagonist.
 It works by decreasing the growth of certain cells in the eye.
 It also helps to keep blood vessels in the eye from leaking and decreases the formation of new blood vessels in the eye.
-This slows or stops wet AMD and macular edema.
+This slows or stops macular degeneration and macular edema.